 The #1 Happiness Factor

 Trust me when I say that I’ve lived most every conceivable work-life scenario out there.
-The biggest lesson I’ve learned in 20 years as an expat is that WHERE YOU LIVE contributes more to your happiness than the job you’re working.
-At one point I was earning over $160,000 a year but the city I was living in wasn’t a fit for me, I didn’t like the expat scene there, and it negatively impacted me.
+The biggest lesson I’ve learned in 20 years as an expat is that WHERE YOU LIVE contributes more to your happiness than the job you’re working – reasons why getting career advice by Destination Scanner or another group that knows their stuff when it comes to expat living is so important.
+As an example, at one point I was earning over $160,000 a year but the city I was living in wasn’t a fit for me, I didn’t like the expat scene there, and it negatively impacted me.
 The next country I lived in I was earning over 33% less salary but I loved the city so much that I was wildly happier.

 Unless you’re pushed abroad by your company and don’t really get a vote on where you’re going, choosing the right country for you is wildly important.
 In fact, in my opinion, it’s the #1 most important factor to your happiness as an expat.